conda/conda/README.rst

 .. code-block:: bash

+   # On Linux and Mac OS X
    $ source deactivate

+   # On Windows
+   > deactivate

 Building Your Own Packages
 --------------------------

-You can easily build your own packages for conda, and upload them to `Binstar
-<https://binstar.org>`_, a free service for hosting packages for conda, as
-well as other package managers.
+You can easily build your own packages for conda, and upload them to `anaconda.org <https://anaconda.org>`_, a free service for hosting packages for conda, as well as other package managers.
 To build a package, create a recipe.
 See http://github.com/conda/conda-recipes for many example recipes, and http://docs.continuum.io/conda/build.html for documentation on how to build recipes.

-To upload to Binstar, create an account on binstar.org.
-Then, install the binstar client and login
+To upload to anaconda.org, create an account.
+Then, install the anaconda-client and login

 .. code-block:: bash

-   $ conda install binstar
+   $ conda install anaconda-client
-   $ binstar login
+   $ anaconda login

 Then, after you build your recipe